The Wilkes County Board of Education supports all employees who make a report of child abuse or neglect in good faith.

 Any school employee who knows or has cause to suspect child abuse or neglect is legally required to report the case of the child to the director of social services.
 The employee also will report the case immediately to the principal.

 Any doubt about reporting a suspected situation will be resolved in favor of reporting and the report will be made immediately.
 A school employee is immune by statute from any civil and/or criminal liability when reporting in good faith suspected child abuse or neglect.
 Failure on the part of any school employee to report may result in disciplinary action being brought against the employee by the school district or civil action under the law.

 The principal may establish a contact person in the school to act as a liaison with social services.
-All employees will cooperate fully with the department of social services in their investigation of suspected child abuse, neglect, dependency or death as a result of maltreatment.
+All employees will cooperate fully with the Department of Social Services in their investigation of suspected child abuse, neglect, dependency, or death as a result of maltreatment.
 Employees shall permit the child to be interviewed by social services on school campuses during the school hours and shall provide social services with confidential information, so long as the disclosure does not violate state or federal law.
-Any confidential information disclosed by the department of social services to employees shall remain confidential and shall only be redisclosed for purposes directly connected with carrying our responsibilities of the school system or the employee.
+Any confidential information disclosed by the Department of Social Services to employees shall remain confidential and shall only be redisclosed for purposes directly connected with carrying out our responsibilities of the school system or the employee.

 Cross References: Student Records (policy 4700), Professional Development and Assistance (policy 1610/7800)